fyr77/EnvyUpdate/README.md

 ## Other interesting tools

 * [TinyNvidiaUpdateChecker](https://github.com/ElPumpo/TinyNvidiaUpdateChecker) - a command line update checker and installer.
 Inspired EnvyUpdate to begin with.
+* [nvidia-update](https://github.com/ZenitH-AT/nvidia-update) - a Powershell script to check for driver updates
 * [Disable-Nvidia-Telemtry](https://github.com/NateShoffner/Disable-Nvidia-Telemetry) - does pretty much what the name says.
 It disables Nvidia Telemetry.
 * [NVCleanInstall](https://www.techpowerup.com/nvcleanstall/) - a closed-source application by TechPowerUp which does quite a lot of cool things.